buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ### 4.2 Header

-When using the `header` extractor, the Gateway Endpoint ID must be specified in the `x-endpoint-id` header.
+When using the `header` extractor, the Gateway Endpoint ID must be specified in the `endpoint-id` header.

 ```
--H "x-endpoint-id: <GATEWAY_ENDPOINT_ID>"
+-H "endpoint-id: <GATEWAY_ENDPOINT_ID>"
 ```

-For example, if the `x-endpoint-id` header is set to `a1b2c3d4`:
+For example, if the `endpoint-id` header is set to `a1b2c3d4`:

 ```
 curl http://anvil.localhost:3001/v1 \
   -X POST \
   -H "Content-Type: application/json" \
-  -H "x-endpoint-id: endpoint_3" \
+  -H "endpoint-id: endpoint_3" \
   -d '{"jsonrpc": "2.0", "id": 1, "method": "eth_blockNumber" }'
 ```